 (These are meant for re-capitulation only.
-Answers to these questions are not to be submitted for evaluation.)
+Answers to these questions are not to be submitted for evaluation)

-- What is the meaning of Person acting in concert under SEBI (SAST) 2011 Regulations? - 2.
-What are the conditions for making Voluntary open offer? - What are the provisions relating to Public announcement under the Takeover regulations? - 4.
+- 1. What do you mean by Persons Acting in Concert under the SEBI (SAST) Regulations, 2011? - 2.
+What are the conditions for making Voluntary open offer? - 3.
+What are the provisions relating to Public announcement under the Takeover regulations? - 4.
 Discuss about the continuous disclosure required to be made under these regulations. - 5.
-Briefly explain the conditions on which SEBI can grant exemption to an acquirer. - What do you mean by creeping acquisition? - Briefly explain the provisions relating to Escrow Account.
-7.
+Briefly explain the conditions on which SEBI can grant exemption to an acquirer. - 6.
+What do you mean by creeping acquisition? - 7.
+Briefly explain the provisions relating to Escrow Account.